atenadadkhah/simple-chart/README.md

 ![chart](https://user-images.githubusercontent.com/91287064/147079351-338cd4e5-ef5d-43c5-a503-7190268e4010.png)

-You can change the content by using arrow keys(right and left) and also hover the column you want to see its contents.
+You can change the content by using arrow keys(right and left) and also hover the column you want to see its that contents.
 ## Avoid error
 ***You may see an error or white screen while opening the files normally in the browser.***